Milind Gunaji

 Milind Gunaji (born 23 July 1961) is an Indian actor, model, television presenter, writer and author, most known for his roles in Marathi and Hindi cinema.
 He made his first film appearance in 1993's Papeeha and has since performed in over 250 films and acted as the host of the Zee Marathi channel travel show Bhatkanti.
-Gunaji has served as the Government of Maharashtra's brand ambassador for forest and wildlife.
-Currently he is the brand ambassador for Hill Station Mahabaleshwar.
+Gunaji has served as the Government of Maharashtra's brand ambassador for forests and wildlife.
+Currently, he is the brand ambassador for Hill Station Mahabaleshwar.

 Career

 Gunaji was born on 23 July 1961 in Bombay (present-day Mumbai), Maharashtra.
 Gunaji initially began acting in the 1993 film Papeeha and first gained widespread notice in the 1996's Fareb in the role of Inspector Indrajeet Saxena.
-The role gained him a Filmfare Award nomination for Best Performance in a Negative Role.
+The role earned him a Filmfare Award nomination for Best Performance in a Negative Role.